Skip to content

 What moves the number most

 The result responds to Term Life Monthly Premium, Whole Life Monthly Premium, Term Length, and Expected Investment Return.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 The formula behind this